Wrong way maps in uniformly finite homology and homology of groups: Introduction

 Let us start by stating the topological version of the main result of the present paper.
 We will not state the rough\footnote{``Rough'' means ``uniformly coarse'' in this context.
 The term ``rough geometry'' was coined by Roe \cite[Exercise 1.12]{roe_lectures_coarse_geometry}.} version of the main result (Theorem~\ref{thm:constr_loc_map}) in the introduction since it requires several definitions which will be given in Section~\ref{secjk112323}.

+In the following, we consider homology groups for some fixed coefficient group and correspondingly orientability is meant with respect to these coefficients.

-\begin{mainthm*}[topological version, Theorem~\ref{thm:loc_BG}] Let $M$ be a closed and connected manifold and $N \hookrightarrow M$ a closed, connected submanifold of codimension $q \ge 1$ such that the inclusion induces an injection on fundamental groups $\pi_1(N) \hookrightarrow \pi_1(M)$ and such that the normal bundle $\nu$ of $N$ is oriented (for some fixed coefficient group).
+\begin{mainthm*}[topological version, Theorem~\ref{thm:loc_BG}] Let $M$ be a closed and connected manifold and let $N \hookrightarrow M$ be a closed, connected submanifold of codimension $q \ge 1$ such that the inclusion induces an injective map on fundamental groups $\pi_1(N) \hookrightarrow \pi_1(M)$.